-Prescott Valley Animal Control is a division of the Prescott Valley Police Department and is responsible for the welfare of animals within the town of Prescott Valley.
+Prescott Valley Animal Control is responsible for the welfare of animals within the town of Prescott Valley.
 Animal Control Officers (ACO) provide field services seven days a week.
 These services include loose dog pick-up, pet licensing, quarantining animal bites, Town parks patrol, citations, and complaint investigation of animal violations.

 The mission of Animal Control is to promote, educate and enforce the humane treatment of our animal population as well as a dedication to rabies eradication.